Originally bred to track raccoons.

 Here are a few more ways that you can make your Redbone Coonhound feel more at home.

 Since the Redbone Coonhound is prone to obesity, careful attention should be paid to their diet.
+Some owners have success feeding their dog a freeze-dried raw diet.
 While one feeding a day should be enough, some dogs like to split the food into two meals.
 Though cottage cheese, cooked eggs, and fresh produce can be appetizing, it should not cover more than 10% of this dog’s diet.

 Drool may be an issue with the Redbone Coonhound.
 However, the severity of the drool will depend on the shape of their lips, and you’ll probably notice it the most as they gobble up their water.
 Most often, this pup will start to drool before a meal or if he smells something particularly appetizing in your home, which is called the “Pavlov reflex.”